-- There will be one early homework (released before the start of the semester) and four in-term homeworks

-- Homework 0: Preparatory material for the course

-- Homeworks 1-4: Actual neural-net exercises

-- Homeworks 1-4 all have two parts:

-- Part 1: Autograded problems with deterministic solutions

-- You must upload them to autolab

-- Part 2: Open problems posted on Kaggle

-- Bonus HWs:

-- There will be 3 bonus homeworks corresponding to HW1-3 and

-4 separate autograd bonus homeworks

-- These marks will not contribute to final grading curves but give you the chance to make up for marks missed elsewhere
+- There will be Recitation 0 Exercises and four in-term homeworks - Recitation Exercise: Preparatory material for the course - Homeworks 1-4: Actual neural-net exercises - Homeworks 1-4 all have two parts: - Part 1: Autograded problems with deterministic solutions - You must upload them to autolab - Part 2: Open problems posted on Kaggle - Bonus HWs: - There will be bonus homeworks associated with some (or all) of the homeworks.
+There will also be a separate autograd bonus homework. - These marks will not contribute to final grading curves but give you the chance to make up for marks missed elsewhere